-Free or Low-Cost Health Insurance for Families with Children and Pregnant Women
+Low-Cost Health Insurance for Children Under Age 19

 Maine, and every state in the nation, has a health insurance program for infants, children and teens.
 To view information for other state

 If your children need health insurance, Cub Care may be the answer.
 Apply now.
 Don't wait.

 - Who is eligible for this insurance? | Also as PDF

 - How can I get more information or help filling out an application?

 What services are covered?